 1. Applicant must be a full-time law enforcement officer/agent with arrest authority in the prevention, detection, apprehension, detention and/or investigation of felony and/or misdemeanor violations of federal, state, local, tribal, or military criminal laws or active military.

-2. Must be in good physical condition with no medical restrictions and pass a FLETC health screening.
+2. Must be in good physical condition with no medical restrictions.

 3. Must have completed a basic law enforcement academy.